MicrosoftDocs/Advertising/advertising/transaction-message/create-transaction-message.md

 ---
-title: "Creating a Transaction Message"
+title: "Creating a Price feed (formerly Transaction message)"
-description: Shows how to create a transaction message that describes your hotels' itineraries. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Shows how to create a Price feed that describes your hotels' itineraries. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
 ---

-# Create a Transaction Message
+# Create a Price feed (formerly Transaction message)

-To provide Bing your hotel pricing and availability data, create an XML document that contains a transaction message.
-The transaction message contains a list of check-in dates, lengths of stay, and pricing.
+To provide Bing your hotel pricing and availability data, create an XML document that contains a Price feed.
+The Price feed contains a list of check-in dates, lengths of stay, and pricing.

-Transaction messages may contain up to 180 days of advanced booking, and each booking may specify up to a 14 nights stay.
+Price feeds may contain up to 180 days of advanced booking, and each booking may specify up to a 14 nights stay.
 A check-in date and length of stay is referred to as an itinerary.
 If you specify the maximum number of itineraries, the message would contain 2,520 itineraries.

-Transaction messages are limited to 100 MB of uncompressed data or 10 MB of compressed data (using GZip compression).
+Price feeds are limited to 100 MB of uncompressed data or 10 MB of compressed data (using GZip compression).
 To reduce network traffic, you should send compressed data.

-A transaction message should contain only itineraries that you're adding or updating&mdash;do not include itineraries that have not changed since the last time you sent a message.
+A Price feed should contain only itineraries that you're adding or updating&mdash;do not include itineraries that have not changed since the last time you sent a message.

 The document must use UTF-8 encoding and must conform to the [Transaction XSD](https://bhacstatic.blob.core.windows.net/schemas/transaction.xsd).